Package explodes on Boston campus; 1 injured, FBI involved

 The parcel that blew up was one of two that were reported to police early in the evening.
-Boston’s bomb squad was at the scene of the second package near the city’s Museum of Fine Arts, which is on the outskirts of the Northeastern campus.
+Boston’s bomb squad neutralized a second package near the city’s Museum of Fine Arts, which is on the outskirts of the Northeastern campus.

-NBC Boston reported that the package that exploded went off as it was being opened near the university’s Holmes Hall, which is home to the university’s creative writing program.
-It said the FBI was assisting the investigation.
+NBC Boston reported that the package that exploded went off as it was being opened near the university’s Holmes Hall, which is home to the university’s creative writing program and its women’s, gender and sexuality studies program.
+It said the FBI was assisting in the investigation.

-Authorities declined to elaborate, but Northeastern spokesperson Shannon Nargi said in a statement that an unidentified university staff member suffered minor injuries in the explosion.
+Authorities declined to elaborate, but Northeastern spokesperson Shannon Nargi said in a statement that an unidentified university staff member suffered minor injuries to his hand in the explosion.

 Police converged on the campus shortly before 7:30 p.m., and the university asked students who had gathered for an evening journalism class at the hall to evacuate the building.